Marshfellow42/Marshfellow42/README.md

 # Hi There 👋
 My name is Leandro Cândido.
 I'm an IT student at the Instituto Federal do Ceará (IFCE), currently at the 3rd semester in high school.

+- 🔭 I’m currently working on studying Data Science and Cybersecurity

-My current interests in technology are Data Science and Cybersecurity.
-My current hobbies are fixing computers and listening to music.
-I'm interested in Japanese culture and history, and I'm currently learning the Japanese language
+- 💬 My current hobbies are fixing computers and listening to music

+- 🌱 I’m currently learning Japanese

 ## Technical Skills